-In cases where the PHA receives conflicting certification documents from two or more members of a household, each claiming to be a victim and naming one or more of the other petitioning household members as the perpetrator, the PHA may determine which is the true victim by requiring each to provide acceptable third-party documentation, as described above (forms 2 and 3).
+In cases where the PHA receives conflicting certification documents from two or more members of a household, each claiming to be a victim and naming one or more of the other petitioning household members as the perpetrator, the PHA may determine which is the true victim by requiring each to provide acceptable third-party documentation, as described above (forms 2 and 3) within 30 calendar days of the date of the request for third-party documentation.
 The PHA must honor any court orders issued to protect the victim or to address the distribution of property.

-If presented with conflicting certification documents (two or more forms HUD-50066) from members of the same household, the HACB will attempt to determine which is the true victim by requiring each of them to provide third-party documentation in accordance with 24 CFR 5.2007and by following any HUD guidance on how such determinations should be made [42 U.S.C. § 14043e-11(c)(7)].
+If presented with conflicting certification documents (two or more forms HUD-5382) from members of the same household, the HACB will attempt to determine which is the true victim by requiring each of them to provide third-party documentation in accordance with 24 CFR 5.2007(e) and by following any HUD guidance on how such determinations should be made.
+The family will have 30 calendar days from the date of request by the PHA to provide this documentation.